menacethedenis/CI_Milestone4_Denis_Lymer/README.md

  enough so you can get a feel of what I was going for, and indeed want to take this project in the future.
 <br>

+During final testing for the project i received an email notifying me that my AWS bucket was approaching its monthly free use limit for adding files.
+It should be fine but if there is any issue at all if you are looking at adding products please let me know and I will pay for the usage straight away.

 # **Credits**
 ## **Content**